DontTalkJustTravel

 • Laugh — but still avoid certain streets late

-Even skeptics admit Old San Juan feels heavier at night than most cities.
+Even skeptics admit Old San Juan can feel heavier at night than most cities.
+That’s not proof of anything — it’s what old stone, ocean wind, and history do to the brain.

 Old San Juan is generally safe, but legends shouldn’t override common sense.